Dentist Durham NC

 Diet and Oral Health

 Diet and oral health are completely connected.
 What we consume directly impacts our teeth.
 The biggest enemies are acids and sugars.
 Acid wears away the protective enamel layer on the outside of the tooth, making it easier for bacteria to get into the deeper layers.
-Sugar attracts bacteria, who feed on it and then release an acidic byproduct that also eats away at the enamel.
+Sugar attracts bacteria, which feed on it and then release an acidic byproduct that eats away at the enamel.
 Even foods like starches and complex carbs break down into sugars, so salty snacks like those should be limited, too.

 Fibrous fruits and vegetables are some of the best things you can eat for your teeth.
 They require a lot of chewing to break down, increasing saliva production.
 Saliva is important to wash away bacteria and food debris from your teeth.
 It also helps to neutralize the acids in your mouth.
-These foods also contain various vitamins and minerals essential for your teeth’s health and surrounding structures.
+These foods also contain vitamins and minerals essential for your teeth’s health and surrounding structures.

 Calcium and phosphorus are two important things for your oral health.
 Both are essential for maintaining strong teeth and bones.
 These minerals also help neutralize acids in your mouth and remineralize your tooth enamel.
 Cheese, in particular, increases the pH in your mouth, reducing the risk of tooth decay.
-Milk and yogurt are other good providers of these nutrients.
+Milk and yogurt are other good sources of these nutrients.

 It’s important not only what we eat but also when we eat.
-Frequent snacking and eating throughout the day puts you at a higher risk for tooth decay.
+Frequent snacking and eating throughout the day put you at a higher risk for tooth decay.
 You’re constantly introducing more acids or sugars, with no breaks in between for saliva to help clean the mouth and neutralize acids.
 Limit snacking between meals and stick to healthier snacks when you do.

 General Dental FAQs